semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 ![](static/datepicker-timepicker-12h-24h.png)

-## Date picker and progress bar
+## DatePicker with custom cell elements

-You can add a small progress bar under the date to show the progress of the metrics you need to show.
+You can add custom elements inside cells: for example, a small progressbar under the date to show the progress of the metrics you need to show.

 ![](static/datepicker-metric-normal.png)

-## Month picker
+## MonthPicker

 selects only one month.
 Once the month is selected, the dropdown closes, and the value in the trigger updates.